Alfresco/docs-alfresco/_archive/content-services/5.2/concepts/dev-api-by-language-alf-rest-finding-content-by-search-query.md

 I have previously tagged a text file with this tag.

-Here is how the call looks like, I have stored the query JSON data in a file called tag-query.json:
+Here is how the call looks like, assuming that we have stored the query JSON data in a file called tag-query.json:

 ```
 $ curl -X POST -H 'Content-Type: application/json' -H 'Accept: application/json' --header 'Authorization: Basic VElDS0VUXzIxYzAzOWMxNjFjYzljMDNmNmNlMzAwYzAyMDY5YTQ2OTQwZmYzZmM=' --data-binary '@tag-query.json' 'http://localhost:8080/alfresco/api/-default-/public/search/versions/1/search' | jq